vonkanehoffen/wix-style-react/docs/usage/LAYOUTING.md

 - In order to make `<Container/>` be fluid, regardless the viewport width, we should use the `fluid` prop
 - We have to use `<Row/>` to break the rows explicitly (which means we cannot just shed the items within the `<Container/>`)
 - Our data collection should be suitable to the grid structure as much as possible (apparently sort of two-dimensional array), so we can iterate through that collection easily (without getting in trouble with complicated loops)
-- We cannot control the gutters between the columns
+- We cannot control the gaps between the columns

 However, what if we look for a solution that allows overcoming the constraints above?